 I have not noticed a change in terms of birds who visit my rooftop garden, but hurricane season is not over.
 As the adage re hurricanes states, "June too soon...
 Remember November..."

 And we've had hurricanes in the area where I live during this period, these include Gloria (which happened in the 1980's, long before I was a Blogger), Irene, and Sandy.
-The latter of these hurricanes did have an impact on the birds who visit my garden and this topic will be included in volume two of Words In Our Beak.

 In any event, it's just the first of October, and time will tell if NYC will be ravaged by a hurricane.
 I certainly hope not, but it's too early to say on day one of this month.